 1.1 ICT and climate change

 The issue of climate change has emerged as a global concern and requires global collaboration by all concerned, in particular the developing countries1 (which are the most vulnerable group of countries with respect to climate change).
 International initiatives in this domain are seeking to achieve sustainable development and identify ways and means in which information and communication technologies (lCTs) can monitor climate change and reduce overall global greenhouse gas (GHG) emissions.
+The focus of this Question is “responsible consumption and production”.

+Information and communication technologies (ICTs) have direct and indirect effect upon the environment.
+ICTs can help emerging economies overcome and thrive despite climate change and fluctuations, while helping the world mitigate climate change.

+New technologies, systems and applications can monitor the climate and reduce its adverse impact by utilizing big data.
+They can be pivotal in helping policymakers and industry to tackle challenges with regard to environment changes while formulating new policies, setting new standards of production towards reduction of emissions.
+Also, artificial intelligence can contribute to the collection of information through various methods and channels of data collection, by utilizing both human and historical experience to face extreme and unpredictable weather scenarios.

 Study Group 5 of the ITU Telecommunication Standardization Sector (ITU-T) is the lead study group for study of ICT environmental aspects of electromagnetic phenomena and climate change, including design methodologies to reduce environmental effects, such as recycling related to ICT facilities and equipment; and Study Group 7 (Science services) of the ITU Radiocommunication Sector (ITU-R) is the lead study group for studies related to the use of radio technologies, systems and applications, including satellite systems, for environment and climate-change monitoring and climate-change prediction.